marderlab/STG-database-project/README.md

 Metadata and processed data for all conditions
 ----------------------------------------------

-These may be viewed or downloaded as .json or .csv files.
+These can be viewed or downloaded as .json or .csv files.
 For metadata, there is also an option to download without the "Notes" field.
 This field allows large text inputs and may make .csv files unwieldy.